* This is the Professional Version. *

 Fibromyalgia is often overlooked in men, children, and adolescents.

-Chronic fatigue syndrome (see Chronic Fatigue Syndrome ) can cause similar generalized myalgias and fatigue and laboratory test results are typically normal.
+Chronic fatigue syndrome (systemic exertion intolerance disease) can cause similar generalized myalgias and fatigue, and laboratory test results are typically normal.

-Polymyalgia rheumatica (see Polymyalgia Rheumatica ) can cause generalized myalgias, particularly in older adults; it can be distinguished because it tends to affect proximal muscles selectively, and ESR is high.
+Polymyalgia rheumatica can cause generalized myalgias, particularly in older adults; it can be distinguished from fibromyalgia because it tends to affect proximal muscles selectively, is more symptomatic in the morning, and is accompanied by high ESR and C-reactive protein levels.

-In patients with systemic rheumatic disorders, diagnosing coexistent fibromyalgia may be more difficult.
+In patients with systemic rheumatic disorders, diagnosing coexistent fibromyalgia may be more difficult, but it is quite common.
 For example, fibromyalgia may be misinterpreted as an exacerbation of RA or SLE.

 Stretching exercises, aerobic exercises, sufficient sound sleep, local applications of heat, and gentle massage may provide relief.
 Overall stress management (eg, deep breathing exercises, meditation, psychologic support, counseling if necessary) is important.

 Nonopioid analgesics (eg, tramadol, acetaminophen, NSAIDs) may help some patients.
 Opioids should be avoided.
-Pregabalin, duloxetine, and milnacipran are available for treatment of fibromyalgia, but should be used only as adjuncts to exercise, measures to improve sleep, and stress management, may help reduce pain.
+Pregabalin, duloxetine, and milnacipran are available for treatment of fibromyalgia, but should be used as adjuncts to exercise, measures to improve sleep, and stress management; they may help modestly to reduce pain.

 Occasional injections of 0.5% bupivacaine or 1% lidocaine 1 to 5 mL are used to treat incapacitating areas of focal tenderness, but such injections should not be relied on as primary treatment because evidence does not support their regular use.

-Fibromyalgia-related stiffness and pain can be exacerbated by environmental or emotional stress, poor sleep, trauma, or exposure to dampness or cold or by a physician who implies that the disorder is “all in the head.”
+Fibromyalgia-related stiffness and pain can be exacerbated by environmental or emotional stress, poor sleep, trauma, exposure to dampness or cold, or by a physician, family member, or friend who implies that the disorder is “all in the head.”

 Suspect fibromyalgia when generalized pain and tenderness and fatigue are unexplained or out of proportion to physical and laboratory findings.